Saone

-Often living in the shadows of the Seine and Rhône, the Saône is France’s most underrated rivers to cruise on.
+Often living in the shadows of the Seine and Rhône, the Saône is France’s most underrated river to cruise on.
 The river runs through the rural countryside of eastern France, a tributary of the mighty Rhone rising in rising at Vioménil in the Vosges department before travelling south and joining the Rhône in Lyon.
 A Saône river cruise is usually combined with sailing on the Rhône, taking you to France’s gastronomic capital Lyon via the way of the rolling vineyards, world-class caves and traditional villages of Beaujolais and Burgundy.
 Highlights include Chalon-sur-Saône, Burgundy’s Macon and Beaune and charming Villefranche-sur-Saône.
 Come hungry, and thirsty…

-Why cruise Saone
+Why choose Saone river cruises

 Cruising on the Saône is a serene and gastronomic affair, winding its way through the rural countryside of eastern France with its traditional towns and winemaking communes.
 The typical Saône cruise is between Chalon-Sur- Saône and Lyon, but most cruise lines combine the sailing with a Rhône segment.
 A-Rosa Cruises, CroisiEurope and Avalon Waterways offer sailings on the Saône, while a more luxurious sailing can be had with Viking, AmaWaterways, Uniworld and Tauck.

-Countries of the Saône River
+Saône river cruises: Countries of the Saône River

 France

-Ports of the Saône River
+Saône river cruises: Ports of the Saône River

 Lyon